-This module focuses on orthodontics as a specialty as well as dental anatomy and general human anatomy.
+This module focuses on orthodontics as a specialty.
 Students receive hands-on training in practicing orthodontic measurements, placement of separators and sizing bands and placement and ligation of arch wires.
 Theory on orthodontic assistant duties, office routine and malocclusion classifications are presented.
 In addition, students learn to chart the oral conditions of patients in compliance with state guidelines for mouth mirror inspection.
 Introduction of tooth morphology, oral structures, and oral pathology are presented.
-HIPAA regulations are introduced with emphasis on protection of patient's privacy and how dental health professionals must follow these regulations.
-Students also discuss job readiness and explore marketing themselves for future employment.
-Students learn Occupational Safety and Health Administration (OSHA), standards for infection control, and hazard communication.
+Students learn accounts receivables as an important practice of collecting office payments.
 Related spelling and terminology is studied throughout the module.
+Out-of-class activities will be assigned and assessed as part of this module.
 Prerequisite: None.
-Lecture Hours: 40.0 Lab Hours: 40.0 Outside Hours: 20.0.
+Lecture Hours: 40 Lab Hours: 40